pdffiller/qless-php/README.md

 catches all Exceptions or all Throwables, you will need to re-throw instances of `\Qless\Exceptions\SimpleWorkerContinuationException`, or `USR1` signals will be ignored.

+If you wish to change how signals are handled, you can sub-class the `Worker` class you wish to use, and override the `handleSignal` method.

 #### Job Reservers

 There are different job reservers.